Elisa9393/S_dialogsystem/README.md

 Another neccessary module is the text-to-speech.
 It is the reverse operation on the speech recognition and translates machine language into natural spoken language. in this course I used pytts from espeak.
 The voice, the language and the speech rate can be chosen.

-Except understanding the code programmed in the course, I also learned how to implement my own code in to the dialog system.
+Except understanding and executing the code programmed in the course, I also learned how to implement own code.
+Since the uploaded script only either takes the RKI api about vaccinations as data input or connects to the deutsch.txt to give out the eliza-responses, it is not possible to ask other questions about corona.
+This is why I worked on a script, that takes the data of the website https://www.deutsche-familienversicherung.de/krankenhauszusatzversicherung/ratgeber/artikel/coronavirus-symptome-verlauf-behandlung/ and generates an answer to questions about the Coronavirus, like symptoms and how contagious it is.
+You can find the script  [here](Corona_Information.ipynb).
+The script searches the input and returns sections from the article on the website that are similar to the strings in the input.
+It would be possible to include this script into the dialog instead of eliza, if the greetings are left out.
+But the version included here functions as independent script.